nexiality/documentation/release/nexial-core-v3.9.changelog.md

   taking screenshots.
 - [`selectText(locator)`](../commands/web/selectText(locator)): improved approach to select text on a page; no longer required ID on the target element.
+- support downloading multiple files at once on Chrome and Firefox browser.
+- [`nexial.browser.downloadPdf`](../systemvars/index.html#nexial.browser.downloadPdf): now default to `true`, which means Nexial will download PDF instead of opening it by default; seems to be a useful default.

 ### [ws commands](../commands/ws)